-3. Ban Food and Drink in FOD Sensitive Areas
+3. Ban Food and Drink in FOD Critical Areas

-Provide employees with a safe place outside of the FOD-sensitive zone where they can eat and drink during breaks.
+Provide employees with a safe place outside of the FOD-critical or control areas where they can eat and drink during breaks.
 This makes it easier for them to adhere to this rule.
 Ensure that your employees are taking their breaks regularly.
 This not only prevents them from grabbing a snack while on duty, but also keeps them focused and refreshed so that can work more safely.

 4. Create FOD Barriers

 Physical barriers are also very helpful in your processes to prevent FOD.
 Examine your current structure, and identify areas where your barriers are missing or inadequate.
 Replace these barriers, or install more barriers, to physically prevent foreign objects from infiltrating FOD sensitive areas.
 Pay attention to overhead walk ways and stairways – items dropped from these areas can easily cause problems and be difficult to locate.

 Adopting these processes to prevent FOD may take a little time, but it’s well worth it in the end.
 Effective FOD prevention saves you time and money, so it’s important that your efforts are company-wide and well enforced.